G-Core/product-documentation/documentation/waap/waap-rules/custom-rules.md

 You can create the following types of custom rules:

-* <a href="https://gcore.com/docs/waap/waap-rules/custom-rules/create-and-manage-custom-rules#create-custom-waap-rules" target="_blank">WAAP rules</a>.
-Consist of two key elements: rule type that defines the conditions for matching a rule and an action that will be enforced when the rule is triggered.
+* <a href="https://gcore.com/docs/waap/waap-rules/custom-rules/create-and-manage-custom-rules#create-custom-waap-rules" target="_blank">WAAP rules</a> consist of two key elements: rule type that defines the conditions for matching a rule and an action that will be enforced when the rule is triggered.

-*  <a href="https://gcore.com/docs/waap/waap-rules/custom-rules/create-and-manage-custom-rules#create-custom-rate-limit-rules" target="_blank">Rate limit rules</a>.
-Allow you to set the limit for the number of requests allowed within a particular time range.
+*  <a href="https://gcore.com/docs/waap/waap-rules/custom-rules/create-and-manage-custom-rules#create-custom-rate-limit-rules" target="_blank">Rate limit rules</a> allow you to set the limit for the number of requests allowed within a particular time range.

-*  <a href="https://gcore.com/docs/waap/waap-rules/custom-rules/tag-rules" target="_blank">Tag rules</a>.
-Tags are added to existing rules and function as identifiers for monitoring and analytics purposes.
+*  <a href="https://gcore.com/docs/waap/waap-rules/custom-rules/tag-rules" target="_blank">Tag rules</a> contain tags, which are added to existing rules and function as identifiers for monitoring and analytics purposes.
 You can also create custom rules based on tags.

 ## Actions in custom rules